 This picture, taken following a Rotary Club concert raising money for Action for Children, shows some members of the circuit's AfC committee together with Sir Nicholas Winton MBE (who organised the rescue of children from Czechoslovakia on the eve of the Second World War — the Czech Kinder Transport) and local dignitaries.

 The pictures on this page show some of those who have helped to raise thousands of pounds within the Circuit for Action for Children over the years, such as running in half marathons or children's races, sponsored swimming (these two girls each completed over 100 lengths!) or while singing for the pleasure of shoppers.

-If you would like to know more about the work of Action for Children follow this link
+If you would like to know more about the work of Action for Children including its current campaigns, follow this link